 Due to it’s ability to keep water under control, it is used as an eyedropper to treat dry eyes.
 Although the human body cannot generate trehalose, we have enzyme trehalase present which can break trehalose into two glucose molecule (which indicates that our body had been exposed to trehalose long back).

-One of the most engrossing research studies is whether trehalose can protect human tissues from extreme weather and other oxidative stress as they do in case of lower organisms?
+One of the most engrossing research studies is whether trehalose can protect human tissues from extreme weather and other oxidative stress as they do in the case of lower organisms.

 Some in vivo studies shows positive results in that way.
 However, a lot to be done in that direction.

 Before we get too excited, a very recent research paper warned us about the exposure of trehalose to the human body.

 C. diff (Clostridium difficile) is a deadly bacterium for humans.
 In recent years, UK, Europe, USA have seen an outbreak of C. diff bacterium at hospitals.